 What You Should Do

 In the case that the lump on your cat’s sternum isn’t going down by itself, you should consult your vet right away.
-They are likely to conduct an x-ray or a needle aspirate on your cat in order to come to a precise diagnosis.
+They are likely to conduct an x-ray or a needle aspirate on your cat to come to a precise diagnosis.

 The most common way to deal with a broken xiphoid is through pain and anti-inflammatory medication and ensuring that your cat isn’t putting herself in situations that can cause further harm and aggravate the existing injury.
 It’s unlikely that your cat will require surgery unless the injury is highly serious.